nachstedt/wordpress_divisions_plugin/readme.txt

 * First published version

 == Upgrade Notice ==

+= 0.2.1 =
+Fixed bugs related to new permalink option

 = 0.2.0 =
 Instead of attaching "?division=xx" to your URL, you may now directly alter your permalink structure!